 Not the case with this guy.
-And maybe not the case with his wife, either.

 My gut says that the woman’s marriage will ultimately end, not necessarily for the guy she had the affair with (although that could happen) but because you don’t walk away twice if you really want the marriage to work.
 Just my opinion.